engisalor/sketch-grammar-explorer/README.md

 ## Making API calls

-To get started using example calls, run `sgex.config.examples()` to generate basic input files in the current working directory.
+To get started using example calls, run `sgex.config.examples()` to generate basic input files in `calls/`.
 Then run `sgex.Call()` with a path to an input file.
-Retrieved API data is stored in a folder of the same name.
+Retrieved API data is stored in sqlite databases in `data/`.

 ``` python
 import sgex